ConorHaining/blog/posts/2020-07-27-Chatting-with-Rachel-Menzies.md

 category: Personal
 title: Chatting with.. by Rachel Menzies
-header-image: /images/YoutubeTitleCard.jpg
+headerImage: /images/YoutubeTitleCard.jpg
-header-alt: Chatting with..
+headerAlt: Chatting with..
 Conor Haining by Rachel Menzies
 summary: I recently spoke to Rachel Menzies as part of her Chatting With.. podcast series to discuss hackathons, organising events and working in a team.
 You can check it out inside the post.
 ---